 So, I hope you enjoy making your own…for the blooms and the stem, here is my material list:

-Green text paper for the stem – Basis Green Text is perfect
+Green text paper for the stem – We have lots of Green Text options that might be perfect

 Tools: Scissors, Scoring Board, Glue